AdobeDocs/platform-learn.en/help/tutorial-mobile-ios-swift-implementation/analytics.md

 ---
 title: Add Adobe Analytics
-description: Learn how to implement Adobe Analytics using the Adobe Analytics tags extension, send a screen view beacon, add variables, track events, and add plugins.
+description: Learn how to implement Adobe Analytics using the Adobe Analytics tag extension, send a screen view beacon, add variables, track events, and add plugins.
 This lesson is part of the Implement the Experience Cloud in Mobile iOS Swift Applications tutorial.
 solution: Experience Platform, Data Collection, Analytics
 exl-id: f70e1644-721c-429b-9fc1-e22dea521f44
 ---